 Why do I need to review my pensions?

-Other than the State Pension, if you don't have an existing private or workplace pension it's not too late to start saving.
+It's never too late to start saving.
 To find out more visit Saving for your future.

 What pensions do you have?

 A good starting point is to look at the type of pension you may already have and what this will provide.

 There are two main types of pensions – defined contribution and defined benefit.

 - A defined contribution pension could be private (set up by yourself) or provided by your employer.
 This pension is made up of contributions from you, your employer (if applicable) and tax relief from the Government.
 This can then be used to fund your retirement plans and provides flexibility on how you use the money.

 - A defined benefit pension (also known as a final salary) would only be provided by your employer.
 It usually provides a guaranteed income based on how long you’ve worked for your employer and how much you’ve earned.
 Although this type of pension provides greater certainty, it offers less flexibility around how you take your money and when.